DaniDev94/bouncing-ball-rive-animation/README.md

 ## Development

-All the integration has been done with Vanilla.js, HTML5 and CSS.
+All the integration has been done with Vanilla.js, HTML5, CSS and Node.js

 ## Important